Naïve art

 Naïve art is recognized, and often imitated, for its childlike simplicity and frankness.
 Paintings of this kind typically have a flat rendering style with a rudimentary expression of perspective.
 One particularly influential painter of "naïve art" was Henri Rousseau (1844–1910), a French Post-Impressionist who was discovered by Pablo Picasso.

 The definition of the term, and its "borders" with neighbouring terms such as folk art and outsider art, has been a matter of some controversy.
-Naïve art is a term usually used for the forms of fine art, such as paintings and sculptures, but made by a self-taught artist, while objects with a practical use come under folk art.
+Naïve art is a term usually used for the forms of fine art, such as paintings and sculptures, made by a self-taught artist, while objects with a practical use come under folk art.
 But this distinction has been disputed.
 Another term that may be used, especially of paintings and architecture, is "provincial", essentially used for work by artists who had received some conventional training, but whose work unintentionally falls short of metropolitan or court standards.

 Characteristics

-Naïve art is often seen as outsider art that is by someone without formal (or little) training or degree.
-While this was true before the twentieth century, there are now academies for naïve art.
-Naïve art is now a fully recognized art genre, represented in art galleries worldwide.
+While naïve art was often viewed (prior to the twentieth century) as outsider art produced by those without formal (or little) training or degrees, it is now a fully recognized art genre, represented in art galleries and academies worldwide.

 The characteristics of naïve art have an awkward relationship to the formal qualities of painting, especially not respecting the three rules of the perspective (such as defined by the Progressive Painters of the Renaissance):